 How to Serve Chicken Salad

 You probably have a favorite way to serve chicken salad, whether that be on a salad or on bread.
-But the truly wonderful thing about this recipe is that you can use it on just about anything.
 I like to serve it on a bagel.
 Or better yet, a bagel thin for less carbs.

 I also eat it on cucumber slices, on crackers, on toast.
 Whatever I have around the house becomes the vessel for this salad.
 It’s easy to make and it’s really good.
 What more can you ask for?